Being called narrow-minded when it comes to corn production is a compliment to a University of Illinois crop scientist and a pair of Hoosier farmers.

 The Baleses saw the writing on the plant population wall.
 By 2016, their variable-rate planting population already averaged 35,000 seeds per acre.
 Long-term average corn yields in 30-inch rows were 165 bpa, and 200-bpa yields were exceptional.

 Randy and Brad decided to go all-in on 20-inch corn three years ago to increase yield and revenue.
 The farm invested $600,000 (after trade-ins) on a new planter, corn head, high-clearance sprayer, strip-till bar and two high-horsepower track tractors to make the transition.
 The Baleses opted for tractors with tracks to navigate narrow rows easier.
-They also adopted Below's enhanced management practices for 20-inch rows, which both parties say is essential to get the best results.
+They also adopted Below's enhanced management practices for 20-inch rows, which both parties said is essential to get the best results.

-Brad continues, "The high management and nutrients are essential to keep the crop happy as much as Mother Nature allows.
+Brad continued, "The high management and nutrients are essential to keep the crop happy as much as Mother Nature allows.
 But, it's not just about (better) yields; there's got to be an economic benefit."

 So far, 20-inch corn and following Below's management blueprint -- some changes were made, such as a 40,000 seeding-rate average -- have treated the family well.
 Corn yields average a little more than 200 bpa, with some fields hitting 240 bpa.
 Twenty-inch corn netted $20 more per acre in 2018 than 30-inch rows in the Baleses on-farm study, which included all input costs.
 Higher yields and lower drying costs were contributing factors.
 Corn in 20-inch rows was consistently a growth stage ahead of 30-inch rows.
 As a result, it dried down quicker and was about 1 percentage point drier at harvest.